History and Traditions

 On June 14, 1934, Clark Junior College honored its first – and only – graduate at its “first all-school banquet and dance” at Vancouver’s Castle Grill.
 Mrs. Frances Bunnell Wilde received the college's first diploma.

 Since then, the ceremony has been held in both college and community locations.
 For many years, it was held in the gymnasium of the O'Connell Sports Center.
-In recent years, it has been held at the Sleep Country Amphitheater in Ridgefield, Wash.
-The college draws commencement keynote speakers from across the region, state and country.
+In recent years, it has been held at the Sunlight Supply Amphitheater in Ridgefield, Washington.

 To find out more about attending and/or participating in our annual Commencement and High School/GED Completion Ceremonies, please visit this helpful page in Campus Life.